eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/VehicleDetectionTracking-P5/README.md

 Features thus extracted are very large in number. `Cars` and `Not-Cars` features are combined into a giant matrix and then standarized using `sklearn.StandardScaler()` so that features are scaled to zero mean and unit variance before training the classifier.

-Since at this point number of features are super large, I applied PCA reduction to the features.
+Since at this point the number of features are super large, I applied PCA reduction to the features.
 The code for this step is contained in the 10-12th cells of the [Train SVM Classifier](notebooks/Train SVM Classifier.ipynb) notebook.

 Then I randomized the dataset and partitioned it into training and testing set using `sklearn.train_test_split()`.